triton-inference-server/model_analyzer/docs/config_search.md

 ### Automatic Brute Search

-Automatic configuration search is the default behavior when running Model Analyzer without specifying manually specifying what values to search.
+Automatic configuration search is the default behavior when running Model Analyzer without manually specifying what values to search.
 The parameters that are automatically searched are [`max_batch_size`](https://github.com/triton-inference-server/server/blob/master/docs/model_configuration.md#maximum-batch-size) and